theminstack/snippets/README.md

 [![checks](https://badgen.net/github/checks/tinysource/tinysource)](https://github.com/tinysource/tinysource/actions/workflows/node.js.yml)
 [![coverage](https://badgen.net/coveralls/c/github/tinysource/tinysource)](https://coveralls.io/github/tinysource/tinysource)

+## Snippets

+- [Subject](subject/README.md) - Multicast observable value.
+A value that can have zero or more subscribers, which are notified via callback when a new value is set.

 ## The problem

 The JavaScript/NodeJS ecosystem is full of libraries.
 This can be a good thing, because it lets you accomplish more by doing less.
 But it can also be a bad thing, because each dependency you use opens up a path for a [supply chain attack](https://blog.sonatype.com/npm-project-used-by-millions-hijacked-in-supply-chain-attack), can lead to dependency hell, can cause licensing conflicts, and sometimes too many dependencies can slow down development and/or runtime performance.